jscottcarson/CloudtrailParser/README.md

-# Autotagger
+# Cloudtrail Parser

-This is the script that executes the auto-tagging of resources in CHS accounts.
+This is the script that executes the auto-tagging of resources

 The following dependancies must be installed for the script to work: